Profiles and Features

 Los Angeles Times, May 18, 2022

-People moving to Los Angeles face a strange phenomenon when looking for an apartment to rent: There’s no refrigerator.
-Through anecdote and data this story describes one of the strangest quirks of the L.A. rental market.
+People moving to Los Angeles face a strange phenomenon when looking for an apartment to rent: They need to buy a refrigerator.
+Through anecdote and data this story describes one of the most idiosyncratic aspects of the L.A. rental market.

 A dark side to the California dream: How the state Constitution makes affordable housing hard to build